BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 From Benjamin I take that technology changed the creation, consumption and evaluation of art into a mass-event.
 The *aura*, in many cases, is lost.
-Instead of *exchange value* artworks have now *symbolic value* that no longer symbolize anything mysticaland or incomprehensible.
+Instead of *exchange value* artworks have now *symbolic value* that no longer symbolize anything mystical or incomprehensible.
 They often no longer stand for themselves but, like Heidegger's equipment which is interconnected within a web of tools, practices and purposes, artworks (as products) are more and more interconnected to other signifiers and derive their meaning not by unconcealing *earth* and *worlds* but their connection within this web---like words in a language but with the exception that these symbols are not grounded in anything "earthly" (heimatlich).
 In Luhmann's terminology, contemporary artworks are forms of society (understood as all of communication).
 From Nietzsche and Tarkovsky I take that it is enough for art to serve life.